webpack/webpack-dev-server/examples/compression/false/README.md

 ### What should happen

 1. The script should open `http://localhost:8080/`.
-2. Files being sent to the browser from the `webpack` bundle should be gzipped.
+2. Files being sent to the browser from the `webpack` bundle should not be gzipped.
 3. Open the console in your browser's devtools and select the _Network_ tab.
 4. Find `main.js`.
 The response headers should not contain `Content-Encoding: gzip`.